i-VRESSE/jupyterlab-haddock3-configurator/README.md

 - Create a new haddock3 config file from the Jupyter Lab launcher
 - Open a haddock3 config file, edit it and save it

+Quirks:

+- Opening existing config file will not parse PDB files so parameters which are molecule aware are empty
+- To save press save button followed by CTRL-s

 ![Image](screenshot.png)

 ## Requirements